Exploring Nigeria’s Commercial Capital, Lagos' Waste-to-Energy Potential for Climate Change Relief

 Read also

-“So, there is a lot Lagos state government is doing now to ensure that all of our wastes do not just end up in our environment, to ensure that they are being collected in sanitary dumpsites, and not just only that, there are material recovery facilities that take up waste for utilisation.”
+He said: “So, there is a lot Lagos state government is doing now to ensure that all of our wastes do not just end up in our environment, to ensure that they are being collected in sanitary dumpsites, and not just that, there are material recovery facilities that take up waste for utilisation.”

 Despite the phenomena of littered streets in some areas and blocked drainages due to indiscriminate waste disposal and plastic waste, Majolagbe backed the decision of the Lagos state government not to return to monthly environmental sanitation.